tomberek/mcm/manual/iv.md

 on or about (date), wrongfully

---LSQP--abuse--RSQP-- --LSQP--neglect--RSQP-- --LSQP--abandon--RSQP--) (*engage in a sexual act, to wit: , with) a certain (*public) animal (*and caused --LSQP--serious injury to--RSQP-- --LSQP--the death of--RSQP-- the animal), and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).
+[abuse] [neglect] [abandon]) (*engage in a sexual act, to wit: , with) a certain (*public) animal (*and caused [serious injury to] [the death of] the animal), and that said conduct was (to the prejudice of good order and discipline in the armed forces) (of a nature to bring discredit upon the armed forces) (to the prejudice of good order and discipline in the armed forces and was of a nature to bring discredit upon the armed forces).

 ## 62. Article 134-(Adultery)